kwpid/lim-rblx/replit.md

 ## System Architecture

 ### Core Game Systems
 -   **Item System**: Supports regular, "Limited", and "Vanity" rarity items.
 Regular items have stack limits (100 for common, no limit for Epic+), while Limited items are event-exclusive with stock or timer-based availability.
-Vanity items are exclusive to the Tix Shop and cannot be rolled, traded, or sold.
+Vanity items are exclusive to the Tix Shop and cannot be rolled, traded, or sold. **Vanity items do not contribute to player inventory value (InvValue)**.
+Body parts from Roblox bundles are stored as individual Vanity items with BundleId and BodyPartType metadata.
 -   **Crate Opening**: Features weighted random selection, visual animations, camera shake effects (intensity scales with rarity), serial number display, "Fast Roll," "AutoRoll," and "HideRolls" options.
 High-value unboxes trigger server-wide notifications.
 Limited and Vanity items are not rollable via crates.
 -   **Tix Shop System**: Hourly rotating shop featuring exclusive Vanity items purchasable with in-game cash.
 Shop displays 3-6 unique items per rotation (no duplicates) with weighted selection (higher value = rarer appearance).
 Features proximity prompt interaction, countdown timer, purchase confirmation UI, close button, success notifications, and server-wide rotation notifications.
 Admins can force manual shop rotation via ForceRefreshTixShopEvent.
-Vanity items cannot be traded or sold, only equipped and kept in inventory.
+Vanity items cannot be traded or sold, only equipped and kept in inventory. **Bundle Support**: Supports Roblox bundles (e.g., Korblox) that are automatically broken down into individual R6 body parts (Head, Torso, LeftArm, RightArm, LeftLeg, RightLeg).
+Each body part is stored as a separate equippable Vanity item with BundleId and BodyPartType fields.
+Bundle contents are fetched from Roblox Catalog API and cached per rotation.
+Shop displays bundles using the first body part's thumbnail, and ownership is tracked by checking if all parts are owned.
+Body parts are equipped using CharacterMesh with proper mesh/texture extraction via InsertService.
 -   **Luck System**: A three-tier system providing multiplicative luck multipliers for different rarity groups (Regular, Mythic, Insane) to boost Epic+ item probabilities.
 -   **Event System**: Dynamic, modular system with automatic and manual triggers.
 Only one event can be active at a time.
 Examples include "Random Item Drops" and "Scavenger Hunt," utilizing actual Roblox item models with rarity-colored highlights.
 -   **Barrel Event System**: Players can pull items from barrels for in-game currency.
 Features weighted RNG (including a rare chance for a Chroma Valkyrie), camera animations, item spawning, and transaction safety with refunds.
 Primarily for hat items.